opsi-org/shim-review/README.md

 ### Were these binaries created from the 15.8 shim release tar?
 Please create your shim binaries starting with the 15.8 shim release tar file: https://github.com/rhboot/shim/releases/download/15.7/shim-15.8.tar.bz2

-This matches https://github.com/rhboot/shim/releases/tag/15.8 and contains the appropriate gnu-efi source.
+This matches https://github.com/rhboot/shim/releases/tag/15.8 and contains an updated gnu-efi source from branch 15.9 to make the shimx64.efi build as gnu-efi 15.8 didn't contain changes needed to make the shimx64.efi buildable.

 *******************************************************************************